-Councilman Andrews believes increasing the City’s infrastructure is critical for the City’s future business interests as well as improving residential neighborhoods.
+Councilman Andrews believes increasing and improving the City’s infrastructure is critical for the City’s future business interests as well as improving residential neighborhoods.
 He encourages citizen involvement and believes local government affects the lives of everyone because of the services provided.
 When asked why he ran for Council his response was, ” Leadership is all about service and that is my goal, to serve”.

 Councilman J. Micheal Evans moved to Houston County in 2006 while serving as a member of the Air Force Reserve.
 He has resided in Centerville since 2007 and decided to remain after retiring from military service in 2011 at the rank of Lt.
 Col. Councilman Evans currently works as a Program Manager at Robins AFB.
 He has been affiliated with the United States Air Force since his commissioning in 1984.